 Back in 2011, after several years of using either CMN or Sibelius (the latter via MIDI file import), I was considering alternative score output formats for my algorithmic composition software slippery chicken.
 With its 3.0 version status that year, MusicXML was showing maturity and was definitely a contender for slippery chicken output.
 After playing around with mainly Sibelius’s MusicXML import functionality, however, I gave up on the idea.
 Though MusicXML could and still can capture microtonality and many other weird and wonderful things that go way beyond what MIDI can encapsulate, Sibelius didn’t even notate quarter-tone accidentals, never mind various marks and now fairly standard note-heads that my scores required.
 So I passed, with a view to look again at some point in the future.

 Instead of MusicXML I developed Lilypond output instead.
-I remember I had grant funding so had taken off to South-East Asia for an extended coding retreat and to work on you are coming into us who cannot withstand you for Ensemble Aventure.
+I remember I’d taken off to South-East Asia for an extended coding retreat and to work on you are coming into us who cannot withstand you for Ensemble Aventure.
 I wrote the vast majority of the Lilypond-generating code in 3-4 days in Ko Lanta Old Town, a small village on an island in Southwest Thailand.
 My room was in a house on stilts jutting out to sea.

 Lilypond did and continues to do well for me and a number of other slippery chicken users.
 The PDFs generated by Lilypond are nothing short of astounding in fact, particularly when it comes to the automatic and almost flawless layout it produces.
 See below the last system of you are coming, for example, noting the perfect legibility, with no overlapping items despite attached multiline text and custom graphics attached to notes.